-The two major political parties split the spoils last night, with Republicans picking up a town board seat in Brookhaven and Democrats winning a board seat in Southampton, according to election results.
+The two major political parties split the spoils last night, with Republicans maintaining a Town Board seat in Brookhaven and Democrats winning a board seat in Southampton, according to election results.

-In Brookhaven, Republican Daniel Panico, 31, of Manorville, handily beat Democrat Douglas Dittko, 58, for the 6th District seat left vacant by the death of Keith Romaine, narrowing Democratic control of the board.
+In Brookhaven, Republican Daniel Panico, 31, handily beat Democrat Douglas Dittko, 58, for the 6th District seat left vacant by the death of Keith Romaine.

 In Southampton, Democrat Bridget Fleming, 49, had third-party help in easily beating Republican William Hughes, 59, for the seat that became open when Anna Throne-Holst was elected town supervisor.

 Panico graduated from Stony Brook University and earned a law degree from Touro Law Center.
-He graduated from William Floyd High School in 1996.
+He grew up in the 6th District and graduated from William Floyd High School in 1996.

 In Southampton, Fleming and her opponent had a lot of common background.
 Both are Irish Catholics from large families, with backgrounds in law enforcement.
 And, neither had held elected office before.

-Fleming, of Noyack, is an attorney who worked for former Manhattan District Attorney Robert Morgenthau, and later ran his welfare fraud unit.
+Fleming, of Noyack, is an attorney who worked for former Manhattan District Attorney Robert Morgenthau, and who ended up running his welfare fraud unit.
 She is in private practice, and also serves on the Noyack Citizen Advisory Committee.

-At some meetings, Throne-Holst could not even get someone to second a resolution she wanted to introduce.
+In some cases, Throne-Holst could not even get someone to second a resolution she wanted to introduce.

 With William Murphy